Huxelerate/huxon-containerized-sensors-examples/README.md

 The code above creates a new directory called **custom-module** and runs the **temperature** module creation using the **python** template.

-### Customize
+The result is a directory with a basic example and an initial code to begin with the developement and customization of the module.

-The ``iotedgedev new`` command only generates a skeleton code with a dummy example that can be tailored based on your needs.
+#### Customize

 At this stage you can develop your own module logic and use the provided functions, in the respective chosen language, to initiate and communicate with the rest of the IoT infrastructure, making use of the Azure IoT low-level libraries.

-### Build
+#### Build

-Once you are ready to test your module, you need to run the build step, which generates a docker image that can be deployed on an IoT edge node, or simulated.
+Once you are ready to test your module, you first need to run the build step, which generates a docker image that can be deployed on an IoT edge node, or simulated.

 ```bash
 iotedgedev build
 ```
-### Test
+#### Test

-With the module built at the previous step, you can proceed with the simulation step.
+With the built module, you can proceed with the simulation step.

 To run the simulation you will first need the **connection string** which can be provided in the Huxon platform at the [infrastructure setup](https://huxon.huxelerate.it/docs/infrastructure_setup.html) step, where the various local nodes are defined.